mcavallo-git/Coding/linux/Linux - find (files with attributes matching).md

 ***
-### Get the total number of EACH file-extension within a given directory & its sub-directories
+### Extensions - get the number of EACH type of file-extension for files within a given directory (and subdirectories)
-##### --> Note: extensions are case-insensitive, ex) "PDF" and "pdf" are separated
+##### Note: Listed extensions are case-SENSITIVE (e.g. "PDF", "PdF", and "pdf" will be listed separately)
 ```

 find "/var/log" -type 'f' | sed -e 's/.*\.//' | sed -e 's/.*\///' | sort | uniq -c | sort -rn;